MutasemS/salem/README.md

 ## Deployment

 This project is deployed on Vercel and can be accessed via the following URL, Sign in with GitHub, **[Visit Project V](https://salem-three.vercel.app)**
+There is currently an issue with signing in, Clerk will rederect to a the wrong page,If this happens, Once signed in you can click the url again and you should be rederected to the correct page - Thank you.

 ## Future Plans